21-ways/21-ways.github.io/ch0-03-quick-and-dirty.md

 networks, markets, cryptography, game theory, mathematics, physics, computer science, and human behavior.
-If it were easy to understand and convey, hyperbitcoinization[^hyperbitcoinization] would be in the past, and we would be on a bitcoin standard \[Footnote: The *Bitcoin Standard* is a book written by Saifedean Ammous, describing how bitcoin could be the base of a global sound monetary standard, similarly to how the world used to be on a gold standard in the past.\] already.
+If it were easy to understand and convey, hyperbitcoinization[^hyperbitcoinization] would be in the past, and we would be on a bitcoin standard[^standard] already.
 As Satoshi remarked almost one year after his initial publication:
 \"Writing a description for this thing for general audiences is bloody hard.
 There\'s nothing to relate it to.\"

 [^hyperbitcoinization]: [Hyperbitcoinization]({{ 'terminology#hyperbitcoinization' | absolute_url  }}) is the final phase of the transitionary period in which humanity upgrades its monetary operating system from fiat money to bitcoin.

+[^standard]: The [Bitcoin Standard](https://amzn.to/2TLl5RP) is a book written by Saifedean Ammous, describing how bitcoin could be the base of a global sound monetary standard, similarly to how the world used to be on a gold standard in the past.

 While many people have tried to do exactly that - describe Bitcoin for general audiences - I\'m not sure that such a thing is even possible.
 There truly is nothing to relate it to, so all metaphors, historical equivalencies, and explanatory shortcuts will miss the point in one way or another.
-It seems to me that the proverbial sat \[Footnote: in pre-bitcoin times, we would call this a penny.\] will drop for everyone *individually*, and without talking to you personally, I can\'t know what your hangups are.
+It seems to me that the proverbial sat[^sat] will drop for everyone *individually*, and without talking to you personally, I can\'t know what your hangups are.
 Maybe you think that Bitcoin has no intrinsic value, or that it can be shut down by governments, or that it